How to Set Up and Use Your Amazon Fire TV Stick

 Next, set how much data (in GB) your Amazon Fire TV Stick can use in a month.
 And then set the date on which your ISP (internet service provider) starts counting your monthly data consumption.

 You’re done.
 Your choices will be displayed on screen, and the Fire TV Stick will give you an on-screen alert when you hit your data limit.

 Your Amazon Fire TV Stick Is Now Ready!

 After a few seconds of setting everything up, the Fire TV Stick will be ready to use.
 It will transport you to the Home screen, where all the action takes place.

 Pairing the Fire TV Remote App With Fire TV Stick

 Before we begin using the Fire TV Stick, there’s one more thing to do.
 We need to download and pair the Fire TV Remote app.

-As good as the Alexa Remote is, the setup procedure must have shown you how annoyingly difficult it is for typing.
+As good as the Alexa Remote is, it is annoyingly difficult for typing.
 A better solution is Amazon’s Fire TV Remote app, available for Android and iOS.
 So download and install it on your smartphone.

 - Make sure your phone is connected to the same Wi-Fi network.
 Once you run the app, it will detect your Fire TV Stick.
 Tap to connect it.